Tactical · Mistakes to avoid

 TL;DR

-Here is a summary of all the tips contained is this article:
+Here is a summary of all the tips contained in this article: [HBR]

 OK, let's go!